RoscoeEH/Stats-and-Chats/README.md

 Chats: This also takes a .txt file but instead it returns a statement that is similar to the originial file.
 It does this by building groups of words of a maximum length and selecting a next word at random based on the patterns of the original file.

+It uses a simple parser to build a list of words for both files to work off of.